 MINISTER OF THE SACRAMENT

 Couples may request a different Catholic minister to witness the sacrament.
 This minister will be expected to follow all the guidelines of the parish and must present to the Bishop of Gaylord a letter of good standing in the Church.
 The minister knows about this and would know where to obtain it.
 Normally deacons are not given faculties to marry in the Diocese of Gaylord without permission from the bishop.
+The minister may not change the Rite of Marriage to include personal wishes of the couple; the Rite of Marriage and the Diocesan Guidelines must be followed.

 These guidelines are not meant to put an obstacle to your wedding, however, the integrity of the Liturgy of the Church must be maintained as all liturgies, including marriage and even funerals are liturgies of the Church first and foremost.
 As stated earlier, this guideline is not meant to include answers to every question you may have, but it should be a good start.
 Another good place to find answers for some of your questions is: www.catholicbrides.com.